getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 Alerts can also be configured per-project and are based on the rules defined for that project.
 To modify the rules visit your Project Settings > Alerts > Rules > "New Alert Rules" or "Edit Rule.
 In Rules, you’ll see a list of all active rules and can add alert rules or modify existing rules.

-You can also configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications).
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.

 ## **Conditions**